This page created with Cool Page. Click to get your own FREE copy of Cool Page!

 Hi!
 K9OT and KB9LIE are two ham radio operators from southwest Wisconsin, USA.
 Paul K9OT dreamed of vacationing on the French islands of Saint-Pierre and Miquelon with a contest added in.
 The islands are located off the southern coast of Newfoundland, Canada and count as a separate DXCC entity.
 Peg KB9LIE said, "Let's go!"

-In 2010, for our seventh visit, we will just use the call FP/K9OT.
+In 2011, for our eighth visit, we will just use the call FP/K9OT.
 We plan on driving to Sydney, Nova Scotia and taking

 Paul K9OT will be using his Yaesu FT-890 AT travel radio.
 He runs CW and is in charge of radios, antennas, 6 meters, and sightseeing.
 He finished his FP/WAS in 2006 and is working on his FP/DXCC.